 After hours of sitting down and talking with her about the whole situation, she went upstairs to rest for a while.
 And as I sat alone, an overwhelming sense of shame came over me.
 I asked myself, “How could I have not even paid a little bit of attention to my mom?
-Without even giving a second thought as to why she might be home early, I ranted and rambled on about some irrelevant idiot in a red convertible.”
+Without even giving a second thought as to why she might be home early, I ranted and rambled on about some irrelevant idiot in a red convertible story.”

 That’s when the irony hit me.
 I realized…I’m the idiot in the red convertible.
 I’m the idiot that went off on a tangent, without looking straight ahead and failed to read the signs right in front of me.
 I’m the idiot that rashly swerved in that direction, only to realize my mistake, and cut back to the main road.